Eiffel Tower in Paris

 Practical Tips for Your Visit to Les Eyzies

 You’ll find plenty of charming family-run places in the area.
-On one trip, we stayed in the tiny village of Thonac about halfway between Motignanc and Les Eyzies.
+On one trip, we stayed in the tiny village of Thonac about halfway between Montignac and Les Eyzies.
 The place was on the Vézère River, which we spent an afternoon canoeing down.
 Heavenly.

 Zoom to see accommodation options in the Dordogne.